cklutzke/StaticTGC/README.md

 TODO List --------------------------

+Create an appropriate landing page.
+  To start with, mock up something like https://www.thegamecrafter.com/parts Create config file that specifies a logo, site name, departments & categories, CSS styling Derive nav menu from departments and categories
+  Add a placeholder footer area that just says "©2018 The Game Crafter, LLC.
+All rights reserved."

+Product selector needs to display games too!
+  Look at "object_type"

+Allow user to remove items from cart.

 Display a cart icon with count of contents in a card, with full cart contents displayed as a popover.

-Create an appropriate landing page.
+Allow a customer to complete a purchase.
+  Assume we will redirect to The Game Crafter to complete the purchase.

 Resize and rearrange components sensibly for different screen sizes.

-Allow a customer to complete a purchase.

 Enable various account operations: create account, view receipts, etc.

-Add page footer links.
+  Can I pull these features from tgc.vue.js?

 Eliminate flashes of unstyled / unarranged content.